Silent Night (2023 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 29 critics, indicating "mixed or average" reviews.
 Audiences surveyed by CinemaScore gave the film an average grade of "C" on an A+ to F scale, while those polled by PostTrak gave it a 67% overall positive score, with 38% saying they would definitely recommend the film.

-David Ehrlich of IndieWire panned the film, grading it a "D" and stating that "the kindest thing I can say about [John Woo's] latest film[...] is that its worst moments don't resemble the cinema of John Woo at all".
-Kyle Smith of The Wall Street Journal criticized the decision to have no dialogue in the film, stating that the result is "surprisingly dull".
+David Ehrlich of IndieWire panned the film, saying that "the kindest thing I can say about [John Woo's] latest film[...] is that its worst moments don't resemble the cinema of John Woo at all".
 Peter Debruge of Variety wrote, "Silly as it might be, Silent Night gives audiences reason to get excited about the Hong Kong innovator once again, ranking as one of the few bloody Christmas counterprogrammers since Die Hard that feels worthy of repeat viewing down the road".

-Frank Scheck of The Hollywood Reporter wrote, "It's to Woo's and screenwriter Robert Lynn's credit, as well the fiercely commanding, intensely physical performance by Kinnaman, that the film's lack of dialogue proves not a gimmick but an asset.
-Norma Desmond would surely have approved".
-He noted the film's highlight was "not one of many lavishly staged gun battles, but an intensely brutal, lengthy hand-to-hand combat between Brian and one of Playa's minions that makes the classic fight scene in Hitchcock's Torn Curtain seem like a schoolyard tussle".
+Critics were divided over the absence of dialogue in the film; Kyle Smith of The Wall Street Journal felt that it made the film "surprisingly dull".; while Frank Scheck of The Hollywood Reporter said, "It's to Woo's and screenwriter Robert Lynn's credit, as well the fiercely commanding, intensely physical performance by Kinnaman, that the film's lack of dialogue proves not a gimmick but an asset."

-Glenn Kenny of The New York Times praised the film for its well-crafted and brutal action scenes, stating that "there’s a lot of sound and fury and it works: This is suspenseful and cathartic, and even the schmaltzy stuff is so distinctly John Woo that it’s welcome."
-Matt Zoller Seitz of RogerEbert.com gave the film a score of four out of four stars, considering it to be among the best films directed by Woo and "one of the most deliriously cinematic movies of the year".
-He emphasized that with Woo's bold yet elegant editing style, "[t]he cliches of the action/revenge movie ultimately stop seeming merely familiar and begin to feel ritualistic", and stated, "Movies like this don't work unless the people who made them aren't afraid to risk going too far[....]
+Glenn Kenny of The New York Times praised the film for its well-crafted and brutal action scenes, writing that "there's a lot of sound and fury and it works: This is suspenseful and cathartic, and even the schmaltzy stuff is so distinctly John Woo that it's welcome."
+Matt Zoller Seitz of RogerEbert.com thought it to be one of Woo's best films, emphasizing his bold yet elegant editing style: "[t]he cliches of the action/revenge movie ultimately stop seeming merely familiar and begin to feel ritualistic", and that "Movies like this don't work unless the people who made them aren't afraid to risk going too far[....]
 Sometimes, if they keep pushing and pushing, they overcome any supposed rational objections the viewer might have, and there's a breakthrough.
 The floodgates open, and the feeling that pours forth is magnificent, rare, and sublime".